jhleakakos/get-your-movies-here/to_do.md

 # functionality

-- don't add new movie or show if it already exists locally
-- functionality to add new show and movie
 - search functionality and search results page
 - admin page to upgrade users to admins and override current db values for shows/movies/users
 - user page to show what you have rented and possibly comments